 David Bryan is an Assistant Professor in the Department of Accounting & Finance.
 He is also a KPMG Fellow.
 Before entering the Doctoral program at Florida State University, he worked at a public accounting firm and gained experience in the areas of audit, tax, and forecasting.
-He is a Certified Public Accountant (Florida), Certified Management Accountant, Certified Internal Auditor, and Certified Fraud Examiner.
+He is a Certified Public Accountant (Florida), Certified Management Accountant, and Certified Internal Auditor.
 His research area is archival audit.

 Recipient of the ICMA Bronze Medal Award for achieving the third highest score worldwide on the Certified Management Accountant examination during the September/October 2012 testing period

 Bryan, D., T. Mason., and J. K. Reynolds.
 Earnings autocorrelation, earnings volatility, and audit fees.
 Auditing: A Journal of Practice & Theory, In-Press.

 Bryan, D. and T. Mason.
 2016.
 Extreme CEO pay cuts and audit fees.
 Advances in Accounting.
 33: 1-10.